isomerpages/moe-silingpri/_mother-tongue/Tamil/Cultural Programmes.md

 of celebrating the Pongal festival.
 Items related to Pongal are displayed in the classroom.
 Competitions related to Pongal are conducted for the students.
-The students enthusiastically participate in activities such as colouring, making greeting cards, and creating e- Pongal advertisements.</p>
+The students enthusiastically participate in activities such as colouring, making greeting cards, and creating e-Pongal advertisements.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Cultural_programmes_Classroom.png">